Skip to main content

 Health Equity and Social Justice Leadership Program

-Students register for the pass/fail course RMD 572 in every term they are enrolled in the Health Equity Program.
+Students register for RMD 705 for every term in which they are enrolled in the Health Equity program.

 • RMD - 705 Health Equity Program: Global and Local Perspective (Credits: 1)